Gaslighters, Narcissists, and Chameleons, Oh My!

 A Primer on Emotional Manipulators

 Manipulative people use various tactics to get their way.
-No matter the means, their aim is often to be in control.
-The range of tactics they employ are subtle and hard to prove.
+No matter the means, their aim is to be in control.
+They may use a range of tactics that are subtle and hard to prove.
 If you’re unsure whether or not someone is manipulating you, the first step is to recognize certain nuances in their behavior.
 This article aims to help you do that.
 It does so by explaining some tactics manipulators use.
 If you think you’re being messed with, check if one or more of these types fit your partner’s behavior.
 What you do with that insight is entirely up to you, although I’d advise prioritizing your own safety and well-being.

 Also, emotional manipulation may be a side effect of mental anguish or illness.
 The stigma surrounding these things is highly palpable.
 Accessing affordable, quality care is also a challenge.
 So, keep in mind the kinds of odds stacked against people with (potential) mental health issues.
-That said, it is possible the person can benefit from professional help.
-It is not, however, your job to diagnose or to encourage treatment.
-Whatever you do, remember to take care of yourself, first and foremost.
+It is possible the person can benefit from professional help.
+It is not, however, your job to encourage treatment.
+Whatever you do, remember to take care of yourself first and foremost.

 Note the gender on each type is interchangeable.
 In other words, none of these behaviors are exclusive to any one gender.